Daniil Medvedev wins again, trolls again at the US Open

-(CNN)Daniil Medvedev is relishing the role of US Open villain.
+(CNN)Daniil Medvedev appears to be relishing the role of US Open villain.

 For the third match in a row, the No. 5 seed needed four sets to advance.
 And for the second time in two days, the Russian agitated the crowd at Louis Armstrong Stadium.